justarandomgeek/vscode-factoriomod-debug/doc/language.md

 You can configure the generation location with the setting `"factorio.workspace.library"`.

 The following settings will be automatically configured:
-  * `"Lua.diagnostics.globals"` will have entries added for variables not presently covered by the generated files:
+  * `"Lua.diagnostics.globals"` will have entries added for variables not presently covered by the generated files (this list will change over time as docs expand):
     * `mods`
     * `table_size`
     * `log`